djeada/Databases-Notes/notes/04_acid_properties_and_transactions/02_atomicity.md

 Consider the process of transferring money between two bank accounts.
 This transaction involves debiting one account and crediting another.
 Both actions must occur together; otherwise, funds could be lost or erroneously created.

-- **Complete Transaction**: $500 is debited from Account A and credited to Account B.
+- A **Complete Transaction** ensures that $500 is properly debited from Account A and credited to Account B, maintaining balance and data integrity.
-- **Failure Scenario**: If the debit succeeds but the credit fails, $500 would be missing from the system.
+- In a **Failure Scenario**, if the debit operation succeeds but the credit operation fails, the system could lose $500, creating a discrepancy in the accounts.

 Atomicity ensures that either both accounts are updated or neither is, preserving the integrity of the bank's records.